-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness school year.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: LEA-wide 1.9 Need: During the 2022-2023 school year, the district CAASSP data identified All students -26.6 DFS in ELA and -54.5 DFS in Math.
+In contrast, English Learners scored -67.9 DFS in ELA and -88.3 DFS in Math, Low Income students scored -32 DFS in ELA and -32 DFS in Math, and Foster Youth scored -63.1 DFS in ELA and -79.7 DFS in Math.
+Implementation of state standards was 100% in the 2022-2023 school year.
 These data points demonstrate the need to accelerate learning for unduplicated students in order to continue moving student achievement in a positive direction.
 Math.
 Our local indicators (i-Ready) for the 2022-2023 in comparison to the 2023-2024 school year showed All students +8% at grade level in ELA and +11% at grade level in Math.
-Our English Learners scored +4% at grade level in ELA and +8% at grade level in Math, Low Income students scored +8% at grade level in ELA +9% at grade level in Math, and Foster Youth scored +2% at grade level in ELA and +8% at grade level in Math.
-These data points demonstrate the need to provide designated professional development to increase staff capacity to ensure academic progress in ELA and Math for unduplicated students.
-Our educational partner input reflected a need for instructional staff professional development and support for working with diverse student populations.
-Scope: LEA-wide (https://districtadministration.com/student-success-is-a-simple-reason-to-invest-in-classified-staff-development/), developing classified staff is vital for job satisfaction and retention.
+Our English Learners scored +4% at grade level in ELA and +8% at grade level in Math, Low Income students scored +8% at grade level in ELA and +8% at grade level in Math, and Foster Youth scored +2% at grade level in ELA and +8% at grade level in Math.
+These data points demonstrate the need to provide designated professional development to increase staff capacity to ensure academic progress in ELA and Math for unduplicated To address the achievement disparity between our unduplicated and All student groups, the district will provide quality and intentional professional development to our classified staff that provide instruction to Low Income, English Learners, and Foster Youth to ensure that students are receiving classroom support in instruction of Language Arts, integrated Science, Technology, Engineering, Math concepts, Social-Emotional Learning, and Behavior.
+According to an article written by District Administration, "Student success is a simple reason to invest in classified staff development," (https://districtadministration.com/student-success-is-a-simple-reason-to-invest-in-classified-staff-development/), developing classified staff is vital for job satisfaction and retention.
 Also by providing continual professional development to show how they contribute to student success will impact achievement and lead to better student outcomes.
-This action is being provided on an LEA-wide basis, anticipating that unduplicated students who have not met the standards will benefit based on the effectiveness as measured by improved student outcomes.
-However, because unduplicated student groups are performing lower than All students, ensuring that students benefit from lower adult to student ratios will support an increase at a faster rate than All students.
-This action was determined by past effectiveness that showed EL, foster youth, and low income student groups maintain in DFS between 2022 and 2023 ELA Dashboard Data and increased in Math Dashboard data (EL +5.5, FY +19.6, and Low Income +9.7).
-Also, by showing an increase in performance through our local assessment data that compares the 2022-2023 and the 2023-2024 school year.
-Our local indicators (i-Ready) for the 2022-2023 in comparison to the 2023-2024 school year showed All students +8% at grade level in ELA and +11% at grade level in Math.
-Our English Learners scored +4% at grade level in ELA and +8% at grade level in ELA and +8% at grade level in Math, Low Income students scored +8% at grade level in ELA and +8% at grade level in Math.
-The effectiveness of these actions will be measured by
+This action is being provided on an LEA-wide basis to ensure access, equity, and consistent support to increase academic achievement for all students.
+It is anticipated that unduplicated students who have not met the standards will benefit based on the effectiveness as measured by improved student outcomes.
+However, because unduplicated student groups are performing lower than All students, ensuring that students benefit from the professional development offered to the paraprofessionals working alongside our instructional staff.
+This action will be measured by the metrics identified in the action description.
+We will also seek feedback from students, parents, and staff about the additional paraprofessional support being offered.